parisdata/GLAMhack2020/README.md

 The description of the challenge can be found here: https://hack.glam.opendata.ch/project/7

 ## Goals
 The goal is to automatically analyze, classify, detect patterns in provenance texts that are given in a csv file and rank the results.
 For detection, quantification and characterization, we tested for red flags that are stated in separate csv sheets.
-The ranking is supposed to help turn up a deliberately concaled history of looting, forced sale, theft or forgery.
+The ranking is supposed to help turn up a deliberately concealed history of looting, forced sale, theft or forgery.

 The code is supposed to be abstract enough to be used in other contexts as well.